Mangayarkarasi

 Mangayarkarasi is a 1949 Indian Tamil-language film directed by Jiten Banerjee.
 The film was produced by F. Nagoor and S. N. Ahamed, and stars P. U. Chinnappa, P. Kannamba and Anjali Devi.
 It is a remake of the Telugu film Gollabhama (1947) and Anjali Devi reprised her role.
 The film was re-released two years later, in a brand new coloured copy.

 Plot

 A heavenly seductress takes away the crown prince from his kingdom to her heavenly abode.
-The wife of the prince is helped by an angel and goes to her husband's abode.
+The wife of the prince is helped by an angel to reach her husband's abode.
 They spend the night together.
 She returns to Earth and finds that she has become pregnant.
 She is accused of being intimate with the court poet by the King and others.
 She leaves the palace and goes to live with some tribal people and there she delivers a child.
 The King rescues the child and brings him up.
 The child grows into a young man.
 Due to a strange situation the young man wants to have a relationship with his mother without knowing who she is.
 However, the heavenly woman brings back her husband in time and explains everything so that all ends well.